jeffwcx/inquirer-select-pro/README.md

 ### useSelect()

 > [!WARNING]
-> This API is provided as a beta preview for developers and may change based on feedback that we receive.
-Do not use this API in a production environment.
+> This API is provided as a beta preview for developers and may change based on feedback.
+Not recommended for production environments.

-#### Type
+#### Type Definition

 ```typescript
 declare function useSelect<Value, Multiple extends boolean>(